Emerging donors chip away at aid industry's status quo

 In 2008, Saudi gave the U.N.
 World Food Programme $500 million -- the largest donation in WFP's history.

-Unlike most donors, Saudi Arabia usually gives a small first installment, and will only disburse the rest if the U.N. agency proves it can process the money within an agreed time.
+Unlike most donors, Saudi Arabia usually gives a small first instalment, and will only disburse the rest if the U.N. agency proves it can process the money within an agreed time.

 "It's a different way of holding U.N. agencies accountable," Binder said.